Sophia (empress): Religious policy

-Regent (573-578)
+Regent (573–578)

-Justin reportedly suffered from temporary fits of insanity and was unable to perform his duties as early as the fall of Dara to Khosrau I of the Sassanid Empire in November, 573.
+Justin reportedly suffered from temporary fits of insanity and was unable to perform his duties as early as the fall of Dara to Khosrow I of the Sassanid Empire in November, 573.
 According to Gregory of Tours, Sophia assumed sole power over the Empire at this point.
-Evagrius Scholasticus reports that Sophia concluded a three-year truce with Khosrau on her own.
+However, East Roman historians such as Evagrius and Menander state that Tiberius, who was the commander of the Excubitors (comes excubitorum), gained power alongside Sophia.
+Both Evagrius and Menander report that Sophia concluded a one-year truce with Khosrow on her own, in sharp contrast to her husband's policy against subsidies.

-According to bishop John of Ephesus, Sophia attributed the madness of her spouse to his failure to appreciate her status:
+According to John of Ephesus, Sophia attributed the madness of her spouse to his failure to appreciate her status: